 Entering college, I kept hearing that Senior year would be the best year of my life.
 I looked up to the seniors with admiration, often wondering what it would be like to be in their shoes.
 However, when I finally got there, I realized that wasn’t where I wanted to be, and that underneath most people’s carefree exterior is a tinge of uncertainty, of not knowing what will come next.
 Having minimal responsibilities (aside from grades) is appealing and incredibly fun, but I grew tired of it quickly and felt that this wasn’t the experience that I wanted to have.

 Fast forward to this past February where I began my career at AlphaSights, a semester earlier than my peers.
 It wasn’t an easy decision to jump into the world of work early and I missed my friends and the festivities of Senior year.
 But looking back on it now, it was the best decision I could have made and AlphaSights ended up being a great place to land after taking that leap.

-Mishelle joined AlphaSights in February of 2015 and serves as an Associate on our Private Equity segment.
+Mishelle joined AlphaSights in February of 2015 and served as an Associate on our Private Equity segment.